Data security, IG and Toolkit FAQs

 All contractors should therefore be giving consideration to the encryption of computers containing personal information.

-Encryption is referred to in relation to the NHS IG requirement on mobile computing.
-The guidance for this requirement states, “Patient identifiable information stored on a PC hard drive or other removable device in a non-secure area or on a portable device such as a laptop, PDA or mobile phone should be encrypted.
+Encryption is referred to in relation to the NHS data security on mobile computing.
+The guidance for this states, “Patient identifiable information stored on a PC hard drive or other removable device in a non-secure area or on a portable device such as a laptop, PDA or mobile phone should be encrypted.
 It is recognised however that this may take some time to achieve.
 Therefore, as an interim measure, if following a risk assessment it is felt that continued reliance upon unencrypted data is necessary for the benefit of patients, the outcome of the risk assessment must be reported to the most senior person in the organisation, so that he/she is appropriately accountable for the decision to accept data vulnerability or to curtail working practices in the interests of data security.”
-Therefore encryption had not been mandatory to achieve Level 2 compliance with the NHS IG requirements as outlined in the older version 9 of the IG Toolkit (now replaced by DSPTK).

 Expert guidance on encryption of computers should be sought from system suppliers.
 There is a risk of some solutions slowing down or interrupting the operation of the PMR system if the solution isn’t tested or if implementation isn’t properly managed.
 System suppliers are giving consideration to the most appropriate solutions for their customers.